Disqualification of Alaska HS swimmer after ref saw 'butt cheek touching butt cheek' is overturned

 The Alaska School Activities Association (ASAA) overturned the disqualification on Tuesday, the Anchorage Daily News reported.

-The school district said the referee’s decision was "heavy-handed and unnecessary," and “based solely on how a standard, school-issued uniform happened to fit the shape of her] body,” adding, “We cannot tolerate discrimination of any kind, and certainly not based on body shape."
+The school district said the referee’s decision was "heavy-handed and unnecessary," and “based solely on how a standard, school-issued uniform happened to fit the shape of her body,” adding, “We cannot tolerate discrimination of any kind, and certainly not based on body shape."

 An official who worked during the swim meet, Annette Rohde, told the Anchorage Daily News she questioned the referee after she disqualified the swimmer because her bathing suit bottom "was so far up I could see butt cheek touching butt cheek."